"Epic and affecting" - Surface Noise

 "Celestial and spell-bounding compositions alternating between spoken word and emotional flights of lyricism, astounding us with beauty.
 Brilliant, luminous and cathartic.
 Puts shoegaze back into a state of grace"- Les Oreilles Curieuses (France)

-Their seventh album, Sometimes in Dreams (2018) hailed as "Brilliant, luminous, cathartic - astounding us with beauty" by Les Oreilles Curieuses and as "epic and affecting" by Surface Noise, their sixth album, Dream Together (2017), praised by France’s Indiemusic as “magical and majestic - an ultimate tour-de-force”, their double-album, Of Love and Loss (2013) - "The most significantly stirring and addictive musical accomplishment we've come across in some time.
-Taut, emotional, urgent and altogether haunting” - and its follow-up, Angels (2015) - “Electrifying, what music fueled by raw love and emotions sounds like” - each a Critics Pick for Best Albums of the Year by Ground Control Magazine, Bipolar Explorer are an NYC-based dreampop, post-rock trio featuring co-founders Summer Serafin (vocals) and Michael Serafin-Wells (lead guitar & vocals, bass, synth, organ, melodica, tape loops and percussion) and Sylvia Solanas (spoken word), notable for intimate, electric live performances, unimpeachable songwriting, uncompromising DIY ethos and their playing without drums.
+Their eighth album, Til Morning Is Nigh (2018), described as “mesmerizing” by London’s Sound Projector; their seventh album, Sometimes in Dreams (2018) hailed as "Brilliant, luminous, cathartic - astounding us with beauty" by Les Oreilles Curieuses; their sixth album, Dream Together (2017), praised by France’s Indiemusic as “magical and majestic - an ultimate tour-de-force”; their double-album, Of Love and Loss (2012) - "The most significantly stirring and addictive musical accomplishment we've come across in some time.” - and its follow-up, Angels (2015) - “Electrifying, what music fueled by raw love and emotions sounds like” - each a Critics Pick for Best Albums of the Year by Ground Control Magazine, Bipolar Explorer are an NYC-based dreampop, post-rock trio featuring co-founders Summer Serafin (vocals) and Michael Serafin-Wells (lead guitar & vocals, bass, synth, organ, melodica, tape loops and percussion) and Sylvia Solanas (spoken word), notable for intimate, electric live performances, unimpeachable songwriting, uncompromising DIY ethos and their playing without drums.

-Featured on the legendary Irene Trudel's show on WFMU ("America's best radio station" - Rolling Stone) who calls their sound "beautiful, great drifty pop, filled with sadness and wonder”, Til Morning is the band's follow up to their celebrated seventh album, Sometimes in Dreams - "Unforgettable and essential.
-This is a major record" (Indiemusic -France), reaching the #19 chart position of WFMU’s album charts in May 2018 and entering the top 200 of the North America College and Community Radio (NACC) listings, prompting a Wikipedia page about the band to appear.
+Featured on the legendary Irene Trudel's show on WFMU ("America's best radio station" - Rolling Stone) who calls their sound "beautiful, great drifty pop, filled with sadness and wonder”, 2018 marked something a breakthrough for the group with the release of two full length albums, ending the year with their 8th, Til Morning Is Nigh in November, having begun it on New Year’s Day with their 7th - the double-album, Sometimes in Dreams - "Unforgettable and essential.
+This is a major record" (Indiemusic -France).
+By May, Sometimes had reached the #19 chart position of WFMU’s album charts and entered the top 200 of the North America College and Community Radio (NACC) listings.

-The signature interweaving of spoken word into the band’s work is described by the UK’s Norman Records as “a cross between Slowdive and Laurie Anderson - a late night radio transmission drifting to us, half asleep in bed”.
+One further word about genre - the signature interweaving of spoken word into the band’s work has been described by the UK’s Norman Records as “a cross between Slowdive and Laurie Anderson - a late night radio transmission drifting to us, half asleep in bed” - and the group’s sonic transformation...

 Forging an unique sound - described variously as shoegaze, dreampop, slowcore, post-rock and minimalist indie - well serves the new songs Serafin-Wells began writing in the aftermath of the tragic loss of the group's female vocalist, Michael's love and partner, Summer Serafin, who passed away after a tragic accident in 2011.
 She was just 31.
 At work at the time on a new record, the group eventually returned to those recordings, adding them to a handful of newly written songs post-tragedy and re-conceiving the album as both a testament and tribute to Ms. Serafin – muse, collaborator and True Love - yielding a double-album, Of Love and Loss, released to great acclaim in October 2012.